noahpace124/CP5/README.md

 # CP5
-A joke website for creative project 5.
+A joke website we made for creative project 5 in CS260.
+It uses Node, React, Mongoose, MongoDB, Javascript, HTML and CSS.